ieee-vgtc/ieeevis.org/year/2019/info/tutorials.md

 clutter so that they can direct the audience’s attention to the desired position on the screen.
 Attendees are provided with worksheets and other handouts, as well as copies of the instructor’s book, Better
-Presentations: A Guide for Scholars, Researchers, and Wonks [1]."
+Presentations: A Guide for Scholars, Researchers, and Wonks.

 ## <a name="VDA"></a> Visual Analysis and Design
 Monday, Oct 21: 9:00am-12:20pm

 Tamara Munzner, University of British Columbia, Canada

 This introductory tutorial will provide a broad foundation for thinking systematically about visualization systems, built around the idea that